Rhinemann/mage-hack/src/chapters/Factions.typ

 A political bloc-turned-Convention, the Syndicate is one of the most reviled Conventions, even within the Technocracy.
 They control the flow of money and trade among the Masses as well as in the Union.
 This leaves them in a very unpopular position and they are often blamed for perceived shortcomings.
 The Syndicate knows, however, that they are the glue which keeps the Union together and that the Technocracy could not function without them.

-==== Organization
-Organized like a corporation (or perhaps it's the other way around…), the Syndicate descends in a top-down pyramid.
-At the apex sits a CEO and 10 Vice Presidents of Operations (VPOs) who head the Board; from there, the various Chairmen (or Vision Men) answer to the Board, supervising each Construct and Symposium.
-Managers answer to these Chairmen, and Associates (or Magic Men) answer to the Managers.
-Those Associates comprise the lowest rank of unEnlightened Syndicate ops, with Providers (a.k.a.
-Our Friends or simply Staples) rounding out the lowest duties and handling most of the busywork at the bottom of that pyramid.

-==== Initiation
-Talent, hard work, industrious imagination, and a gift for playing hardball mean everything in this Convention.
-Recruits often come from offices or business schools where scouts watch for rising stars… especially ones who are deeply in debt, incredibly skillful, or both.
-After a series of interviews, the would-be recruit is tested, employed as a Provider, and groomed for ruthless acumen and personal responsibility.
-If and when a prospective Associate reveals that she controls money rather than letting money control her, she receives a promotion to the head division.
-There, she begins to learn the secrets of desire and the means to manipulate reality's bottom line.

 ==== Focus
 Ars Cupiditae, the Art of Desire, provides the heart of Syndicate methodology.
 Refined by the High Guild during the medieval period, this portfolio of techniques focuses on self-mastery and social psychology.
 Essentially, the practitioner disciplines his own body and mind, refines relationship techniques, and establishes a kingdom around himself that he gradually expands into an empire of subtle but compelling influence.

 Except in the most desperate circumstances, a Syndicate rep never resorts to vulgar Procedures; even then, those Adjustments employ high-tech weapons, martial arts, or other stylishly technological methods.
-Most often, a Syndicate Associate manipulates people and systems with subtle yet effective nudges -- phone calls, bribes, handshakes, perfumes, seductions, power lunches, PowerPoint presentations, hypereconomics, social domination, and so on -- that get other people to pull the trigger while the Associate tallies up the profits. _Might is Right_ in the Syndicate world; without it, civilization as we know it is on a _One-Way Trip to Oblivion_.
+Most often, a Syndicate Associate manipulates people and systems with subtle yet effective nudges -- phone calls, bribes, handshakes, perfumes, seductions, power lunches, PowerPoint presentations, hypereconomics, social domination, and so on -- that get other people to pull the trigger while the Associate tallies up the profits. /* _Might is Right_ in the Syndicate world; without it, civilization as we know it is on a _One-Way Trip to Oblivion_. */

 ==== Bonus Asset